 Sleep Apnea and Gout

 Recent medical studies have identified the correlation between sleep apnea and gout.
-The physiological changes that can occur during sleep apnea have been shown to cause attacks of gout, often in patients who do not have any obvious risk factors for sleep apnea.
+The physiological changes that can occur during sleep apnea have been shown to cause attacks of gout.
+It can often occur in patients who do not have any obvious risk factors for sleep apnea.

 Dr. Sheen works with patients who complain of snoring to determine if they do have a sleep disorder or obstructive sleep apnea (OSA), which can be effectively treated to restore health.
 Dr. Sheen will discuss your medical history, lifestyle habits, and health concerns and may recommend that a sleep study be performed for diagnosis.